chinamike65/hugo-tuolesi/content/book3/book3en.md

 In a word, there is no way to keep a person from dying.

-Lifespan is decreasing all the time, without any increase.
+Our life expectancy is decreasing all the time, without any increase.
 Our lifespan is decreasing every day, even breathing is decreasing, life is decreasing every moment.

-In the Treatise on Entering Bodhisattva Actions, it says:
+In the Bodhisattva-caryāvatāra, it says:

-Day and night without pause, this longevity is constantly diminished,
+Day and night without pause,

+this longevity is constantly diminished,

-There is nothing left to add, how can I not die?
+There is nothing left to add,

+how can I not die?

 From the moment we emerge from the womb, our lives are diminished, every minute and second that passes.